Are you an adviser? Go to Unbiased Pro

 Learn more: how to invest in index funds and ETFs

-JP Morgan's financial services span asset management, banking and wealth management.
-JP Morgan owns Chase, one of the largest banks globally, providing customers access to banking services alongside investment services via Nutmeg.
+JP Morgan owns Chase, one of the largest banks globally, providing customers access to banking services alongside investment services.

-JP Morgan is a leader in active management, emphasising tailored strategies and global diversification.
-It offers ETFs globally alongside its wide selection of mutual funds, and its approach is well-suited to high net worth individuals seeking customised strategies to maximise returns.
+It offers ETFs globally alongside its wide selection of mutual funds, and this approach is well-suited to high net worth individuals seeking customised strategies to maximise returns

 Geographically, BlackRock’s sustainability-driven approach has resonated strongly with UK and European investors, while JP Morgan maintains a stronger foothold in the US,

-Investors choosing between the two must consider their priorities.
-BlackRock appeals to those seeking affordable, passive strategies, while JP Morgan caters to those valuing active management.
+BlackRock appeals to those seeking affordable, passive strategies, while JP Morgan caters to those valuing active management, whether they are high-net worth individuals or happy with less personal ‘robo advice’ if they have smaller portfolios.

 BlackRock vs JP Morgan: how do the fees compare?